paulosoaresua/tomcat-coordination_analysis/README.md

 And the following performance on the BLINDED Dataset.

-*Numbers are RMSE and standard error.*
+*Numbers are MAE and standard error of the mean.*

 | Mission | Model                                                                | ToMCAT Advisor |
 |---------|----------------------------------------------------------------------|----------------|